trulsedv/kronos_rpa/README.md

 ## Haiku
 Use a tonne of time,
-to save a bit of time,
+trying to save a bit of time,
 when noting down my time.